The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

 \subsection{Numerical Simulations}

 Using MATLAB's ode89 program, we can simulate the system and compare the numerical results to the theoretical predictions.
 All simulations were initialized with random initial data distributed uniformly within a \(\pm 0.05\) window of the homogeneous equilibrium.
 Figures \ref{fig: h4N23b4d16 Steady State} and \ref{fig: h4N23 Time Series} depict the steady state and time series data respectively of a representative simulation.
-Figure \ref{fig: h4N23b4 d Samples} depicts time series data for a set of parameters values on either side of the bifurcation curve in Figure \ref{fig: h4N23+Asymptotes}.
+Figure \ref{fig: h4N23b4 d Samples} depicts time series data for a set of parameters values on either side of the bifurcation curve in Figure \ref{fig: h4N23 Bifurcation}.

-Figure \ref{fig: h4N23b4d16 Steady State} depicts the numerical steady state for a simulation with \(h=4\), \(N=23\), \(b=4\), and \(d=10\).
+Figure \ref{fig: h4N23b4d16 Steady State} depicts the numerical steady state for a simulation with \(h=4\), \(N=23\), \(b=4\), and \(d=16\).
 For these parameter values, the linear stability theory states that there should be instability in the \(k=\pm 2,\pm 3\) modes.
 In parameter space, these values are closer to the neutral stability curve of \(k=\pm 2\) than \(k=\pm 3\).
 Heuristically, one may expect the \(k=\pm 3\) modes to experience faster exponential growth than the \(k=\pm 2\) modes and be more likely to be the dominant mode in the steady state.
 While non-rigorous, this heuristic does correctly predict the dominant mode.
-Though not depicted, in all simulations the melanophore expected values exhibited oscillations that were out of phase with the xanthophore, increasing the variation in relative expected abundance of each component.
+In all simulations the melanophore expected values exhibited oscillations that were out of phase with the xanthophore, in agreement with theoretical results and observations in nature.